Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/node/index.md

 ## Middleware

 Middleware allows you to extend Amplitude by running a sequence of custom code on every event.
-This pattern is flexible and can be used to support event enrichment, transformation, filtering, routing to third-party destinations, and more.
+This pattern is flexible and you can use it to support event enrichment, transformation, filtering, routing to third-party destinations, and more.

 Each middleware is a simple function with this signature: